Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Introduction

 \section{Introduction}

-Model comparison, selection and averaging lie at the core of Bayesian decision theory \citep{Robert:2007tc} and have attracted considerable attention in the past few decades.
-In most cases, approaches to the calculation of the required posterior model probabilities have revolved around simple asymptotic arguments or the post-processing of outputs from Markov chain Monte Carlo (\mcmc) algorithms operating on the space of a single model or using specially designed \mcmc techniques that provide direct estimates of these quantities (for example Reversible Jump \mcmc, \rjmcmc; \citet{Green:1995dg}).
-Within-model simulations are typically somewhat simpler, but generalisations of the harmonic mean estimator \citep{Gelfand:1994ux} which are typically used in this setting require careful design to ensure finite variances and, convergence assessment can be rather difficult.
+Model comparison lies at the core of Bayesian decision theory \citep{Robert:2007tc} and has attracted considerable attention in recent decades.
+Most approaches to the calculation of the required posterior model probabilities depend upon asymptotic arguments, the post-processing of outputs from Markov chain Monte Carlo (\mcmc) algorithms operating on the space of a single model or using specially designed \mcmc techniques that provide direct estimates of these quantities (e.g. Reversible Jump \mcmc, \rjmcmc; \citet{Green:1995dg}).
+Within-model simulations are simpler, but generalisations of the harmonic mean estimator \citep{Gelfand:1994ux} which are widely used in this setting require careful design to ensure finite variances and, convergence assessment can be difficult.
 Simulations on the whole model spaces are often difficult to implement efficiently even though they can be conceptually appealing.

 More robust and efficient Monte Carlo algorithms have been established in recent years.
-Many of them are population based, in that they deal explicitly with a collection of samples at each iteration, including sequential importance sampling and resampling (\ais, \citet{Neal:2001we}; \smc, \citep{DelMoral:2006hc}) and population \mcmc (\pmcmc; \citet{Liang:2001dc,Jasra:2007in}).
+Many of them are population based, dealing with a collection of samples at each iteration, including sequential importance sampling and resampling (Annealed Importance Sampling \ais, \citet{Neal:2001we}; Sequential Monte Carlo \smc, \citep{DelMoral:2006hc}) and population \mcmc (\pmcmc; \citet{Liang:2001dc,Jasra:2007in}).
 However, most studies have focused on their abilities to explore high dimensional and multimodal spaces.
-Results on the effectiveness of these algorithms when applied to Bayesian model comparison problems are less well studied.
-In the present work, we motivate and present a number of approaches based around the sequential Monte Carlo family of algorithms, and demonstrate the effectiveness of the proposed strategy empirically.
+The application of these algorithms to Bayesian model comparison is less well studied.
+Here, we motivate and present approaches based around the \smc family of algorithms, and demonstrate their effectiveness empirically.